moon-ray/GoSonic2D-Plus/README.md

 ## Notes:

+* Music Manager is still in early development, expect bugs
 * Super Sonic is still in late development, expect bugs.
 * You can make Sonic take damage as if there were spikes by pressing the Tilde key (~)
 * Bubble Shield is not exactly accurate to games, but still functions (since I couldn't translate it to Godot that well.)